Muhammed A. Yildirim

 Assistant Professor of Economics, Koç University

-Dr. Muhammed A. Yıldırım is an Assistant Professor of Economics at Koç University in Istanbul, as well as a Senior Research Fellow at the Center for International Development at Harvard University (CID).
+Dr. Muhammed A. Yıldırım is an Assistant Professor of Economics at Koç University in Istanbul, as well as the Research Director for the Growth Lab at Harvard's Center for International Development (CID).
 He obtained his Ph.D. in Applied Physics from Harvard University and BS degree from California Institute of Technology.
 After his graduate studies, he was a postdoctoral fellow at CID between 2011 and 2014.

-His research is focused on understanding network and spillover effects in multitude of research areas including industrial policy, international trade, productivity, economic growth and matching.
+His research is focused on understanding network and spillover effects in a multitude of research areas including industrial policy, international trade, productivity, economic growth, and matching.
 His research has appeared in high-impact economic journals and prestigious working-paper series.
-He is also a co-author of The Atlas of Economic Complexity, published by the MIT Press and contributes to the back end of the associated website.
+He is also a co-author of The Atlas of Economic Complexity, published by the MIT Press, and contributes to the back end of the associated website.

 A native of Turkey, he lives between Istanbul and Boston with his wife and two kids.